zzzprojects/docs/dapper-plus.net/pages/documentations/data-source.md

 [Online Example](https://dotnetfiddle.net/qu57gL)

-This example demonstrates how execute a [bulk insert](/bulk-insert) operations with DataTables.
+This example demonstrates how to execute a [bulk insert](/bulk-insert) operations with DataTables.

 ## Conclusion